 45:24 “Follow your bliss”

-58:27 Neuro behavioral modeling
+58:27 Neurobehavioral modeling

 With neuroplasticity research that’s available today what other things we do know is that neuroplasticity is not just occurring in the head.
 So it’s not just about settling the quote-unquote head brain mind that there is also within the heart and the gut as well and, and that’s why it’s a total way of being neuroplasticity is occurring throughout the whole of the person.
-And this is why it’s possible where we can actually grow and evolve ourselves as integrated human beings.
+And this is why it’s possible that we can grow and evolve ourselves as integrated human beings.